rsdoiel/antenna/craft.md

 date: 2025-03-02, from: Guild of American Luthiers

-Arnold M.J.
-Hennig of Elderly Instruments in Lansing, Michigan Thoughts on 12-String Guitars by Roger Alan Skipper Originally published in American Lutherie #113, 2013 We at the Guild of American Luthiers are quite often asked about 12-string guitars: What should be done to beef up a 6-string guitar plan to make it suitable for a [&#8230;]
+Thoughts on 12-String Guitars by Roger Alan Skipper Originally published in American Lutherie #113, 2013 We at the Guild of American Luthiers are quite often asked about 12-string guitars: What should be done to beef up a 6-string guitar plan to make it suitable for a 12-string configuration?
+What have the major builders done in [&#8230;]

 <br>